eleen3280212/statistics-analysis-portfolio/datasets/README.md

 # Datasets

-This folder contains datasets used for statistical analysis projects in this portfolio.

-## Dataset Included
-- General Social Survey (GSS) 2018
+Most projects in this portfolio use the General Social Survey (GSS) 2018 dataset.

-## Source
+Source:
 https://gss.norc.org/

+Exceptions:

+- Module 9 – Time Series Analysis and Forecasting
+  - Uses the Broadband dataset included within the module folder.